Greening Aert van Nes

 While the rest of the city has become noticably greener over the last few years, in the Aert van Nesstraat time stands still, which is in this case not a quality.
 Is it the intention that this becomes a kind of museum street, a late-twentieth-century style room?
 When in a few years also Binnenrotte and Coolsingel have been completely refurbished and embellished, is this the place where one can see what once the whole center of Rotterdam looked like?
 Concrete pavers and askew 30 x 30 pavement?
 A terrifying example of what has been?

-So I have given the street a virtual makeover.
+So I have given Aert van Nes a virtual makeover and turned it into a green street.
 Also because I wanted to try some techniques in 3ds Max.
 But of course, especially since a few trees, some benches and new pavement really would not hurt.
 It might look something like this: